TS22082/coffee_logs/README.md

 A coffee diary to record new roasts or flavors users find.
 Inspired by being Introduced to new flavors by Red Bay Coffee.

-## Inspiriation
+## Inspiration

-My girfriend introduced me to red bay coffee and I was hooked after experimenting with their different roasts.
-She said I should keep a diary and I though it would be more effficient to make the diary a web app instead.
+My girlfriend introduced me to red bay coffee and I was hooked after experimenting with their different roasts.
+I wanted to start a coffee roast diary to keep track of the new flavors but thought it would be more efficient to make a web app for the purpose instead.

 <hr>